vertexproject/synapse/docs/synapse/glossary.rst

 Short for Globally Unique Identifier.
 Within Synapse, a GUID is a :ref:`gloss-type` specified as a 128-bit value that is unique within a given :ref:`gloss-cortex`.
 GUIDs are used as primary properties for forms that cannot be uniquely represented by a specific value or set of values.
-Not to be confused with the Microsoft-specific definition of GUID, which is a 128-bit value with a specific format (see https://msdn.microsoft.com/en-us/library/aa373931.aspx).

 .. _gloss-guid-form: